zenml-io/blog.zenml.io/_posts/2023-03-29-langchain-slackbot.md

 The documents downloaded in earlier steps are split up into small 1000-character chunks, then combined together with embeddings and fed into the vector store.
 This special combination is what allows us to query a large corpus of text.

 The Slack bot itself wasn't too hard to put together.
 Our pattern of use was simple and well-defined.
 The only unusual part was using the vector store that had been generated in our pipeline as the basis for incoming Slack messages.
-We deployed our bot inside a container along with a way to query ZenML for the vector store on initialisation.
+We deployed our bot inside a container along with a way to query ZenML for the vector store on initialization.
 It's now up and running courtesy of Google Cloud Run.

 ## What we learned